simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 The asserted balance must be a simple single-commodity amount, and in fact the assertion checks only this commodity's balance within the (possibly multi-commodity) account balance.
+This is how assertions work in Ledger also.
-We could call this a partial balance assertion.
-This is compatible with Ledger, and makes it possible to make assertions about accounts containing multiple commodities.
+We could call this a "partial" balance assertion.

-To assert the balance of more than a single commodity, you can add multiple postings (with amount 0 if necessary).
+To assert the balance of more than one commodity in an account, you can write multiple postings, each asserting one commodity's balance.

-To instead assert a commodity's balance to the exclusion of all others in an account, use the exact assertion form `==EXPECTEDBALANCE` (note the doubled equals sign).
-This, unlike multiple partial assertions, ensures that the account contains no unexpected commodities -- or equivalently, that the balance of any other commodity is 0.
+You can make a stronger kind of balance assertion, by writing a double equals sign (`==EXPECTEDBALANCE`).
+This "complete" balance assertion asserts the absence of other commodities (or, that their balance is 0, which to hledger is equivalent.)

 ``` {.journal}
 2013/1/1